-- (a) open public parking areas;

-- (b) sidewalks:

-- (c) those parts of a public place that are travelled parts;

-- (d) informal trading; and

-- (e) appropriate and necessary street furniture and infrastructure, including reticulation networks that does not present any threat to the safety or obstruct or inhibit free movement of pedestrians.
+- (a) open public parking areas; - (b) sidewalks; - (c) those parts of a public place that are travelled parts; and - (d) appropriate and necessary street furniture and infrastructure, including reticulation networks that does not present any threat to the safety or obstruct or inhibit free movement of pedestrians.

-A site development plan must be submitted to the Municipality for its approval.
-The site development plan as approved constitutes the development parameters for the public street.
+- (a) A site development plan must be submitted to the Municipality for its approval.
+The site development plan as approved constitutes the development parameters for the public street. - (b) No part of any building, fence, gate or wall may encroach over any boundary line abutting a public street.